codeimpossible/codeimpossible.github.com/_posts/2011-10-27-See-no-eval-hear-no-eval-.md

      eval (fStr);

 * note: if this looks familiar it&#39;s because I had submitted part of this code to The Daily WTF waaaaaaaaay back in 2004.
-Check out&nbsp;[the original post here][3] .
+Check out [the original post here][3] .

-Aside from the empty else (which is priceless), what are the other problems here?&nbsp;
+Aside from the empty else (which is priceless), what are the other problems here?

  1. it looks like shit.
 Seriously, this code makes my soul hurt.